-In addition to the ERASMUS programme, there is an option to teach at one of our partner universities outside of Europe.
-You can find a list of the existing partnerships and the university profiles under point 5.
+In addition to the ERASMUS+ programme, there is an option to teach at one of our partner universities outside of Europe.
+You can find a list of the existing partnerships and the university profiles here.
 Please discuss your individual plans and the possibility of funding with HSBA’s International Office.

 The main prerequisites